manytask/checker/docs/3_plugins.md

 Plugin is a single stage of the pipeline, have arguments, return exclusion result.
 In a nutshell, it is a Python class overriding abstract class `checker.plugins.PluginABC`:

-::: checker.plugins.PluginABC
+::: checker.plugins.base.PluginABC
     handler: python

 Note that each plugin should override `checker.plugins.PluginABC.Args` class to provide arguments validation.
 Otherwise, empty arguments will be passed to `run` method.

-::: checker.plugins.PluginABC.Args
+::: checker.plugins.base.PluginABC.Args
     handler: python

 Each plugin output `checker.plugins.PluginOutput` class when executed successfully.

-::: checker.plugins.PluginOutput
+::: checker.plugins.base.PluginOutput
     handler: python

 In case of error, `checker.exceptions.PluginExecutionFailed` have to be raised.